ANDISIWEKUNJU/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display current directory contents in a long format
+displaying the content in a directory including hidden files